maloo1/mkrdns/README.md

 An automatic reverse DNS zone generator.

-This is a fork of [mkrdns](https://sites.google.com/a/kluge.net/mkrdns/).
+This is a fork of [oasys/mkrdns](https://github.com/oasys/mkrdns) who originally forked this from [mkrdns](https://sites.google.com/a/kluge.net/mkrdns/).
-Description from that site:
+Description from the original site:

 > Have you ever gotten tired of having to change both the forward and
 > reverse zone maps when adding, removing, or changing hosts in DNS?
 If